Peterpiotr/siguren-documentation/docs/source/operation/recovery/recovery-operation.rst

        - The screen displays the status of the engagement switch (ISN), the status of the VAR that controls the recovery motors.
        - Up and down hoisting operations are down with up and down buttons...
        - All load hoisting up operations under recovery should not exceed 1mn and wait for the recovery motor to cool down during 10 mn.
-       - Some installations, in particular those with two Motosuiveurs, have an oversized recovery capablity.
+       - Some installations, in particular those with two MotoSuiveurs, have an oversized recovery capablity.
 In that case hoisting up operations may have no time limit.
 Verify your installation capabilities
        - On installations with 2 recovery motors, it is possible to run recovery motors independently or in sync(center buttons).
          The default operation mode is moving both recovery in sync.
 Operating them separatly should be restricted to especial scenarios.
-         The logics verifies that the position of each Motosuiveur® and compares them.
+         The logics verifies that the position of each MotoSuiveur and compares them.
          The position difference cannot exceed the maximum defined in the “Recovery settings” or in the “Operating mode” screen when selected on “Recovery" (figure 24) and it is protected by the logics.
          A physical position difference exists if and only if the hoisting shaft is broken, e.g. if it is composed of two parts connected by a gear and that gear is broken.
        - If the position difference exceeds the limit, the logics blocks the movement of each recovery motor in the